 (b) Emergency coronary artery bypass graft surgery (CABG) within twenty-four (24) hours of the procedure or hospital discharge.
 An event shall be considered to be an emergency if there is a sudden and often life-threatening mishap that arises in the course of, and as a result of, the performance of a cardiac catheterization or angioplasty procedure.
 It shall not include patients either transferred directly from the cardiac catheterization procedure room or taken within twenty-four (24) hours to the operating room for surgical correction of emergent or life threatening cardiac disease; or

 (c) Shock within twenty-four (24) hours of the procedure or hospital discharge.

-(2) Hospitals participating in the pilot program shall report in writing within seven (7) days to the Office of Health Policy any of the following events:
+(2) Hospitals participating in the trial shall report in writing within seven (7) days to the Office of Health Policy any of the following events: